 We introduce and incorporate a fingerprint error rate (\textbf{FER}) metric that evaluates the number of corrupted fingerprints post decoding, formulated as

 \paragraph{Fingerprint Accuracy} As demonstrated in Table \ref{tab:fingerprint-accuracy}, \ours{} outperforms WOUAF (our strongest baseline) significantly and produces robust and superior performance as per all metrics.
 Even pre-error correction, \ours{} $\psi$'s bit accuracy is significantly higher than WOUAF.
-A key feature of \ours{} is the ability to detect and report fingerprint corruption.
+A key feature of our methodology is the ability to detect and report fingerprint corruption.

-\paragraph{Image Quality} As shown in Table \ref{tab:image-quality-SD}, the quality of generated images with \ours{} is closer to the original SD's compared to WOUAF as measured by by SSIM, PSNR, LPIPS, and FID.
-Table \ref{tab:image-quality-OI} shows image quality assessment for \ours{} compared to Stable Diffusion and WOUAF. \ours{} performs better than WOUAF in terms of SSIM and PSNR, while improves upon SD in terms of LPIPS and FID.
-Figure~\ref{fig:qualitative-results} shows qualitative results which highlight \ours{}'s ability to reliably incorporate fingerprinting without degrading image generation quality.
+\paragraph{Image Quality} As shown in Table \ref{tab:image-quality-SD}, the quality of generated images with our methodology is closer to the original SD's compared to WOUAF as measured by SSIM, PSNR, LPIPS, and FID.
+Table \ref{tab:image-quality-OI} shows image quality assessment for our methodology compared to Stable Diffusion and WOUAF. \ours{} performs better than WOUAF in terms of SSIM and PSNR, while improves upon SD in terms of LPIPS and FID.
+Figure~\ref{fig:qualitative-results} shows qualitative results that highlight \ours{}'s ability to reliably incorporate fingerprinting without degrading image generation quality.